Team SMARTIES

 Smart Integrated Electronic Systems

-The SmartIES team, “Smart Integrated Electronic Systems”, is a team of around 30 researchers (11 permanent staff) whose activities focus on the design, analysis and modeling of integrated devices and systems based on CMOS, CMOS-compatible (MRAM) or future technologies (CNT, CNTFET), and incorporating innovative functionalities, devices and concepts (AI, intelligent sensors, hardware intrusion detection).
-Improving energy efficiency and hardware security, without degrading services, are the major objectives of our work.
-Embedded and non-embedded data processing methods are thus at the heart of our concerns for a wide range of applications (environment, life, security, etc.).
+The SmartIES team, which stands for “Smart Integrated Electronic Systems,” consists of approximately 30 researchers (11 full-time staff) whose work focuses on the design, analysis, and modeling of integrated devices and systems developed using CMOS, CMOS-compatible (MRAM), or next-generation technologies (CNT, CNTFET) and incorporating innovative functionalities, devices, and concepts (AI, smart sensors, physical intrusion detection).
+Improving energy efficiency and physical security without compromising service quality are the primary objectives of our work.
+Data processing methods, whether embedded or not, are thus at the heart of our focus for a wide range of applications (environment, life sciences, security, etc.).

-SmartIES is characterized by its determination to conduct research work from theoretical concepts to the development of demonstrators or measurement benches, hardware and software platforms, and their deployment in realistic application contexts.
+SmartIES is characterized by a commitment to conducting research spanning from theoretical concepts to the development of demonstrators or measurement benches, hardware and software platforms, and their deployment in realistic application contexts.

-In recent years, a great deal of work has led to the development of hardware (ASICs, dedicated experimental platforms, hardware and/or software prototypes) and contributed to technology transfer.
+In recent years, we have seen numerous projects that have led to tangible outcomes (ASICs, dedicated experimental platforms, hardware and/or software prototypes) and contributed to technology transfer.

 Nadine Azémard-Crestani, Chargé de recherche, CNRS